 By John Sandbakken

-Sandbakken is executive director of the National Sunflower Association.
+Sandbakken is the National Sunflower Association executive director.